tvuolio/MatrixCalc-Project/README.md

 # MatrixCalc-Project
-Matrix operations toolbox written in C++
+Matrix operations toolbox written in C++.
+This toolbox can be used currently for demonstrations.

 HOW TO: